The graph minor theorem in topological combinatorics: Applications to topological combinatorics

 Famously, the study of simplicial complexes is, in a formal sense, dual to the commutative algebra of square-free monomial ideals through the Stanley-Reisner correspondence.
 We consider this perspective in this section.
+Fix a field $ K $.
+Recall that our edge functor $ E: \cGop_{\leq g} \to \FI $ gives rise to another functor $ \cA_E $ from $ \cGop_{\leq g} $ to $ K $-algebras where

 In \parencite{NaRo}, Nagel and R\"omer show there are uniform bounds on the degrees for nonvanishing graded Betti numbers for certain families of ideals that form modules over a particular $ \mathrm{FI} $-algebra.
-Using similar techniques, we start by describing some of the homological algebra for $ A $-modules and give prove analogous results about the graded Betti numbers for families of ideals forming modules over the edge algebra $ A $.
+Using similar techniques, we start by describing some of the homological algebra for $ \cA_E $-modules and prove analogous results about the graded Betti numbers for families of ideals forming modules over the edge algebra $ \cA_E $.

-\begin{lemma} For any finitely generated $ A $-module $ M $ there exists a projective resolution $ F_\bullet $ of $ M $ by finitely generated $ A $-modules. \end{lemma} \begin{proof} By Lemma \ref{fg_pp_surj}, since $ M $ is finitely generated, there exists graphs $ G_1,\dots,G_n $ and a surjection
+\begin{lemma} For any finitely generated $ \cA_E $-module $ M $ there exists a projective resolution $ F_\bullet $ of $ M $ by finitely generated $ \cA_E $-modules. \end{lemma} \begin{proof} By Lemma \ref{presentations}, since $ M $ is finitely generated, there exists graphs $ G_1,\dots,G_n $ and a surjection

-where $ P_{G_i} $ is the principal projective module at $ G_i $ as defined in Section \ref{subsec:algebra}.
-Let $ F_0 = \bigoplus_{i = 1}^{n} P^A_{G_i} $.
-The kernel $ K $ of this surjection must be finitely generated by Theorem \ref{Noeth_algebra} and so again, we may find finitely many graphs $ H_1, \dots, H_m $ such that there is a surjection
+where $ P_{G_i} $ is the principal projective module at $ G_i $ as defined in Section \ref{sec:modoveralg}.
+Let $ F_0 = \bigoplus_{i = 1}^{n} P^{\cA_E}_{G_i} $.
+The kernel $ K $ of this surjection must be finitely generated by Theorem \ref{thm:grobpair} and so again, we may find finitely many graphs $ H_1, \dots, H_m $ such that there is a surjection

-Let $ F_1 = \bigoplus_{i = 1}^{m} P^A_{H_i} $.
+Let $ F_1 = \bigoplus_{i = 1}^{m} P^{\cA_E}_{H_i} $.
 Continuing in this fashion, we build the entire projective resolution $ F_\bullet $ of $ M $. \end{proof}

-Given two finitely generated $ A $-modules, $ M $ and $ N $, we may take their tensor product over $ A $ by taking the pointwise tensor product.
-This gives an $ A $-module $ M \otimes_{A} N $.
+Given two finitely generated $ \cA_E $-modules, $ M $ and $ N $, we may take their tensor product over $ \cA_E $ by taking the pointwise tensor product.
+This gives an $ \cA_E $-module $ M \otimes_{\cA_E} N $.
 Explicitly, for any graph $ G $,

 where the morphisms are defined in the obvious way.
 Now, take a projective resolution $ F_\bullet $ of $ M $ as in Lemma \ref{proj_resolution}.
-Tensoring this resolution with $ N $ gives a chain complex $ F_\bullet \otimes N $ of $ A $ modules.
-We define $ \Tor_{i}(M,N) $ to be the $ A $-module where
+Tensoring this resolution with $ N $ gives a chain complex $ F_\bullet \otimes_{\cA_E} N $ of $ \cA_E $ modules.
+We define $ \Tor_{i}(M,N) $ to be the $ \cA_E $-module where